2010 Texas Longhorns football team

 The 2010 Texas Longhorns football team (variously "Texas", "UT", the "Longhorns", or the "'Horns") represented the University of Texas at Austin in the 2010 NCAA Division I FBS football season.
 The team was coached by Mack Brown, in his 13th year at Texas.
 Longhorns played their home games in Darrell K Royal–Texas Memorial Stadium and are members of the south division of the Big 12 Conference.
 Texas finished the season 5–7, 2–6 in Big 12 play.
 It was the Longhorns' first losing season since 1997.

+Sam Acho, winner of the Campbell Trophy that year, was the sole selection to the All-Big 12 first team.
+His brother Emmanuel Acho and defensive teammates Keenan Robinson, Aaron Williams and Curtis Brown were 2nd team selections.
+Sam Acho was the only All-American - garnering a 2nd Team Selection by the Walter Camp Foundation and 3rd team by the AP.